 Dementia affects more than 850,000 people in the UK.
 So, it’s no surprise that nurses will work with patients dealing with dementia in different areas of care.
 This course teaches you about the different types of dementia, the importance of early diagnosis, the impact of dementia and person-centred approaches in dementia care.
 Plus, the vital role communication, interaction and inclusion play in the support and care of individuals with the condition.

-Many patients will come into contact or stay permanently within healthcare facilities as they approach the end of their lives.
+Many patients will come into contact with or stay permanently within healthcare facilities as they approach the end of their lives.
 That’s why it’s important for nurses to be prepared for and have skills in this particular type of care.
 This course looks at the key principles of caring for end-of-life patients in a wide range of care settings.
 Including hospices, care homes, care in the community and primary care.

-If you’re reading this as a new nurse, we can help you keep up with your CPD requirements. learndirect is the leading UK distance learning provider, with many online courses to help you continue your professional development.
+If you’re reading this as a new Nurse, we can help you keep up with your CPD requirements. learndirect is the leading UK distance learning provider, with many online courses to help you continue your professional development.

 Our courses are popular for businesses looking to upskill their workforce.
 We’ve already helped more than 75,000 businesses equip their employees with new skills that enable them to be more effective in their roles.
-You and the nurses you work with can also benefit from this affordable and flexible training.
+You and the Nurses you work with can also benefit from this affordable and flexible training.

 Our CPD training courses for Nurses are delivered online and you have the ability to spread the cost of your course through various payment plans.
 Find out more about the courses you can take for CPD purposes by visiting our website.